lintonye/learnreact.design/preorder.md

 Second, you'll be able to monitor the creation process as I'll keep you constantly posted.
 Your credit card won't be charged until the planned launch date.

 But to be fair, things could happen.
 If for any reason I'd have to postpone or even cancel a course, I'd get in touch with you.
 I'd change the launch date when your card would be charged, or give you 100% refund.
 Remember you can also cancel your pre-orders anytime.

-Hopefully the odds for these to happen are tiny.
-But I'll make sure everything is covered.

 ## Acknowledgements
 My special thanks to these fantastic folks who have given me invaluable help, inspiration and encouragement (sorted by last name): [J. Terrell Allen](https://dribbble.com/JTerrellAllen), [Jovana Andjelkovic](https://dribbble.com/casualmess), [Olafur Breidfjord](http://olafurbreidfjord.com/), [Jinju Jang](http://medium.com/@arle13), Antti Kareinen, Sure Lee